davedwca/davedwca.github.io/_posts/2024-04-30-EEM-Paint-Selection.md

 I remember this color from a Corvette toy I had when I was a kid.
 However, I don't think the van would look good painted in just this color

 ![1966 Corvette in Mosport Green](/images/Mosport_green_1966_corvette.jpg)

 _1966 Corvette in Mosport green_

 ## Laurel Green Rustoleum Paint Experiment

 I sprayed a sample of this color on cardboard, but it is too light

 ![Laurel green experiment - Rustoleum](/images/Laurel_Green_Rustoleum.png)

 ## Agave Green Eastwood Paint

-Promising, but I found pictures of cars painted this color and it is too light:
+Promising, but I found pictures of cars painted this color and it looks mundane:

 ![A more expensive Eastwood Agave Green paint I might have to test](/images/eastwood_agave_green_singlestage.jpg)

 ## A Hotwheels Model SeaFoam Green